shooft/FED25-26/README.md

 ## My Website

 <details open>
-  <summary>Before kickoff</summary>
+  <summary>Introduction to website</summary>

   ### My project:
-  I'm planning to recreate the promotional website for Persona 3 Reload, which can be found here.
+  I'm planning to recreate the promotional [website](https://p3re.jp/en/) for Persona 3 Reload.
 This site is dedicated to the remake of one of my all-time favorite games, Persona 3, which is part of the Shin Megami Tensei series.
-I really appreciate this website because it offers a wealth of information about the game, presenting it in a way that mirrors the game's own stylish and unique aesthetic.
+I really appreciate this website because it offers information about the game, presenting it in a way that mirrors the game's own stylish and unique aesthetic.
 The design of the site is as captivating as the game itself, with a sleek and modern interface that captures the essence of Persona 3.

-  #### Screenshots first page (small screen):
+  #### Screenshots first page:
   Front Page
   <table>
   <tr>